-Laurie Kelly will begin her fourth season as the head coach of the Gustavus women’s basketball team in 2015.
+Laurie Kelly will begin her fifth season as the head coach of the Gustavus women’s basketball team in 2016-17.
 Kelly, a 1993 graduate of the University of St. Thomas with a degree in speech communications, came to Gustavus from Northern Arizona University in Flagstaff, where she directed the Division I Lumberjacks for nine seasons.